OpenFPGAduino/docs/start_up_step_by_step/README.md

 Press the gray button to power on.
 Pink one is the reset button.
 After power on the usb device of the broad will be recognize as a serial port.

 ## 3 login the console
-Download a putty software and connect the serial port, the bandrate is 115200.
+Download a putty software and connect the serial port, the band-rate is 115200.
  [www.putty.org](www.putty.org)

 ## 4 get the ip address from console